a-leks-icon/AIRAL/corflow_scripts/tutorials/00_getting_started/README.md

 ```shell
 sudo apt install python3-venv
 ```
 Create a new virtual environment in your current directory named _my\_venv_ (you can choose another name or path).
-Ideally, your virtual environment is located in the same directory, where you are going to write .py scripts and use Corflow.
+Ideally, your virtual environment is located in the same directory, where you are going to write your .py scripts and use Corflow.

 ```shell
 python3 -m venv my-venv